SuperPanda/orchestration-architect/project/README.md

    - Implement complex SPARQL queries to filter tasks by metadata, relationships, and semantic context.
    - **Goal**: Enhance querying capabilities for better task management insights.

-3. **API Development**:
+3. **API Development for OpenAI Function Calling**:
-   - Develop a RESTful API based on the OpenAPI schema, allowing integration with other tools and services.
+   - Develop an API that provides standardized responses suitable for OpenAI function calling.
-   - **Goal**: Facilitate interoperability with external systems.
+   - **Goal**: Facilitate the generation of tasks from poorly formatted inputs.

-4. **Automated Indexing and Semantic Representation**:
-   - Implement indexing mechanisms to semantically represent each section of the documentation.
-   - **Goal**: Improve searchability and integration with knowledge bases.

-5. **Integration with Other Collections**:
+4. **Integration with Other Collections**:
-   - Link tasks with other collections like `oa:collection/orchestration_architect.containers`.
+   - Link tasks with other collections like `oa:collection:orchestration_architect.containers`.
    - **Goal**: Enable broader orchestration across different subsystems.

-6. **Composability and Extensibility**:
+5. **Composability and Extensibility**:
    - Continue to design components that are composable and extendable.
    - **Goal**: Ensure new features can be added without disrupting existing functionality.